-In February 2012 we acquired Enobia Pharma Corp and made an upfront payment of approximately \$624 million.
-We used a substantial portion of our cash on hand and incurred \$320,000 of debt under the terms of a senior secured credit facility to finance the acquisition.
-In addition, the definitive agreements for each of the Enobia, Taligen and Orphatec acquisitions include contingent payments totaling \$470,000 , \$367,000 and \$42,000, respectively, if and when certain development and commercial milestones are achieved.
-In May 2012 Alexion issued 5 million shares of its common stock in a public offering resulting in net proceeds of approximately \$462,000.
-We believe that revenues and collections from sales of Soliris along with our existing cash and cash equivalents will provide sufficient capital to satisfy our debt service obligations and the contingent consideration required by the acquisitions, and to fund our operations and product development for at least twelve months.
+We have used our cash on hand and incurred debt under the terms of a senior secured credit facility to finance acquisitions.
+In addition, we are party to definitive agreements relating to these acquisitions that include contingent payments totaling \$879,000 if and when certain development and commercial milestones are achieved.
+We have also entered into strategic license agreements that require us to make payments if and when research, development or commercial milestones are achieved.
+We expect to enter into similar agreements in the future.
+In May 2012, Alexion issued 5,000 shares of its common stock in a public offering resulting in net proceeds of approximately \$462,000.
+We believe that revenues and collections from sales of Soliris along with our existing cash and cash equivalents will provide sufficient capital to satisfy our debt service obligations and the contingent consideration required by the acquisitions, and to fund our operations and product development for at least 12 months.
 We may need to raise additional capital before or after that time to complete or continue the development or commercialization of our products and product candidates or for other purposes.
-We are currently selling or preparing for the commercialization of Soliris in the United States, Europe, Japan, and several other territories, evaluating and preparing regulatory submissions for Soliris in several countries, and conducting, preparing or evaluating several clinical trials.
+We are currently selling or preparing for the commercialization of Soliris in the United States, the European Union, Japan, and several other territories, evaluating and preparing regulatory submissions for Soliris in several countries, and conducting, preparing or evaluating several clinical trials.
 Funding needs may shift between projects and potentially accelerate and increase as we continue launch and commercialization activities throughout the world and as we initiate or continue clinical trials for our product candidates.